Q. Who is the certificate program designed for?

 Q. It is offered online, does that mean I can enroll and complete the program at any time?

 A. No, the certificate program operates as a cohort model in an effort to bring together professionals from a variety of backgrounds and locations who share the common theme of working with grandfamilies.
 One aim of the program is to facilitate professional networking and co-learning opportunities among participants by building cohorts.
-You will have the flexibility to complete weekly course content during the week at a time when it is most convenient to you but content will need to be completed within the designated 12-week period.
+You will have the flexibility to complete weekly course content during the week at a time when it is most convenient to you but content will need to be completed within the designated 14-week period.

 Q. How much does the certificate program cost?

 A. The program cost is $85 which includes all course materials and continuing education units upon completion.
-This program is Approved by the National Association of Social Workers (Approval # 886480408-9377) for 8 continuing education contact hours.
+This program is pending approval by the National Association of Social Workers for continuing education contact hours.

 Q. Do I get academic credits for completing the certificate program?